 7 easy steps to achieve #TheDream

-We've previously discussed the vast range of emotions a cockroach attack can cause, but the buzzing bastards that are mosquitoes only elicit only one: pure rage.
-Their bites are annoying, they do that horrible buzzing thing, and are generally just unpleasant to look at.
+We've previously discussed the vast range of emotions a cockroach attack can induce, but the buzzing bastards that are mosquitoes only elicit only one: pure rage.
+Their bites are annoying, they do that horrible buzzing thing and they're generally just unpleasant to look at.

-In Malta we're lucky enough to not have to deal with the diseases they enjoy spreading, but you know what?
-Here's a couple of tips to keep your house mosquito free:
+In Malta we're lucky enough to not have to deal with the diseases they enjoy spreading, but we hate them anyway.
+Here's a couple of tips to keep your house mosquito free.